mauer/xmidictrl/docker/README.md

 container and triggers off the actual build process by calling `cmake` and `ninja`.

-The make targets `bash_focal` resp. `bash_bionic` launch the docker container with the entrypoint `bash` instead of the build script, so that you can interactively work with the container.
+The make targets `bash_focal` launches the docker container with the entrypoint `bash` instead of the build script, so that you can interactively work with the container.